 ACCADEMIA GALLERY : As with the Ufizzi, buy your tickets in advance.
 It is a very small gallery and there is not a huge amount to see.
 Do not waste more time in line than necessary.
 In addition to the David, there are a number of rooms showcasing gorgeous works of sculpture - depending on the crowds, and your interest in sculpture, take a peek around.
 We spent approximately 45 minutes here.

 SHOPPING : Though small, Florence is home to some of the best shopping in the world.
 From the luxury on the Ponte Vecchio to the birthplace of one of the finest luxury leather brands, Ferragamo, dedicate some time to spending a few.
 For me, a big purchase at the castle-like Ferragamo headquarters was a must - the service was incredible and it felt like a natural shopping experience (not like an ordeal on the Champs Elysees).
+And, of course, if you're looking for their products in the US, they'r readily available, though not in the same quantity, and with an import cost.

 I could write about Florence all day - and I'm sure it will earn many more blog posts in the future.
 Happy Travels!